center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 Techniques represent "how" an adversary achieves a tactical goal by performing an action.
 For example, an adversary may dump credentials to achieve credential access.

-Like all objects, techniques support descriptions with markdown and citation support.
-The detection field also supports markdown and citations.
+Like all objects, techniques support descriptions with markdown, LinkByIds, and citation support.
+The detection field also supports markdown, LinkByIds, and citations.
 Additionally, techniques list relevant platforms according to their domain.
 After a domain has been selected, the user may select the relevant platforms from the dropdown menu.

 ##### Sub-techniques